WestMichiganRubyTraining/discover_ruby/README.md

 make sure you put it last. ;-)

 Note that ```a == 1``` has a *pair* of equal signs.
-One equal sign means "put this in the bucket" but a pair says "compare what's in the bucket to what's on the right side".
+One equal sign means "put this in the bucket" but a pair asks "does what's in the bucket match the thing on the right side?
+Yes or no".

 ## Lists (aka [Arrays](http://www.ruby-doc.org/core-2.1.1/Array.html))